CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

  ** planning and conception **

 In the planning and design phase, all possible usage scenarios, eg. For example, integration into a collaboration solution, access to merchandise management systems and the maximum protection requirements to be implemented, can be incorporated into the selection of the central management solution.
 If a strict separation between private and business areas is desired, it is advisable to check whether a separation of business and private information can be achieved by means of managed apps and managed open-in.
 Container solutions should also be considered.
 Similarly, at this stage, the review of the requirements for user-based integration of smartphones and tablets in the infrastructure should take place.
 According to the result of the check, requirements for the previous security gateways and their functions can, for.
-These include, for example, the automatic activation of filter rules for the user and their devices or the automatic withdrawal of access rights when active security policies are violated.In the planning phase, the compatibility of the general terms and conditions of the Apple company with the business, security and data protection regulations of the institution to review.
+These include, for example, the automatic activation of filter rules for the user and their devices or the automatic withdrawal of access rights when active security policies are violated.
+In the planning phase, the compatibility of the general terms and conditions of the Apple company with the business, security and data protection regulations of the institution to review.
 One thing to consider in any case is the verification of iCloud usage.
 Currently z.
 For example, the use of the iCloud account is intended for private use only.
 An overview of relevant terms and conditions is listed in chapter 3.2 Literature.

  **Procurement**